Toxic-Cube/blauwdruk/docs/Test Page.md

 Although the auto commits are pretty.

-I only wish ohter changes would save too
+I only wish other changes would save too

 Titel van bestand is als volgt: DATUM-Titel.md